locationtech/geotrellis/docs/cassandra/cassandra-test.md

 Cassandra instance using Docker is provided [here](https://github.com/pomadchin/geotrellis/blob/feature/cassandra-nmr/scripts/cassandraTestDB.sh).

+One can also use [ccm](https://github.com/riptano/ccm) for running a Cassandra cluster on localhost for testing purposes.  `ccm` helps to manage and join nodes into a local cluster and can help in stress testing against a more real-world cluster environment.

 ### Mac OS X / Windows users

 Docker is not supported by Mac OS X / Windows natively, it is possible to